A coach has been hired. A staff is being filled out. The Detroit Lions offseason and planning for the 2014 season is officially here.

-To start that process, we will look at each position group over the next two weeks, analyze what worked and what didn’t before projecting what could happen between now and training camp, which is only a mere six or so months away.
+To start that process, we will look at each position group over the next two weeks, analyze what worked and what didn’t before projecting what could happen between now and training camp in 2014, which is only a mere seven or so months away.

 Numbers in this post were culled from ESPN Stats & Information and Roster Management System.